Welcome

 After the corporation was created on May 29, 2009, it lasted 14 months, at which time it was dissolved by Sec. of State Brian Kemp for nonpayment of annual fees by the developer.
 The HOA remained dissolved between Sept 18, 2010 and January 20, 2014 for unpaid state fees.
 At this interval, despite the corporate dissolution, the recorded covenants remained in full force and affect, according to common law.
 After the corporate HOA was reinstated, Georgia law states “it resumes carrying on its business as if the administrative dissolution had never occurred."* Georgia Code § 14-3-1422 (2020) section d.

 This subdivision contains 60 lots of approximately one-half acre each.
 The two roads (North Moody Drive and West Stanley Road Ext.) are solely maintained by the HOA.
 Also, the HOA is responsible for one large green space area to the NW of the Subd. which is about 50' by 780 feet, as well as a large easement west of Stanley Rd.
 Ext.
 The roads, road easements, and green space add up to about eight acres owned and maintained by the HOA, according to public records.
 The current state of the roads is poor and a "reserve" fund has not been collected to maintain and repair them in the future.
-As of 2024, no attempt has been made to start any reserve fund.
+As of 2026, no attempt has been made to start any reserve fund.

 The HOA board works for the HOA members, therefore member input is critical.
-The focal point for comments is the president (dbak1@yahoo.com).
+The focal point for comments is the president (dbak1@yahoo.com) or (MoodyHOA@yahoo.com).
 Members can, to a degree, control how the community is managed and where their money goes by attending the annual meetings, or calling for a "special" meeting.
 The question of where the HOA money goes is normally contained in a HOA's corporate budget.
 However, this HOA has never provided a written budget to define and control its expenditures for the improvement of the neighborhood.

 A call for an annual "members" meeting is given in January of each year to elect new directors.
 IF at least 18 members, one from each of 18 homes, is present at the annual meeting, then members can propose changes and vote them into official resolutions with a 51% majority vote; a minimum of just 10 votes.
 This is how the members can have some control over their community.
 Members themselves can call for a "special meeting" if at least 20 members come together to make such a request.

-The rules above are "the members rights" but they have no effect unless the members "stand up" for their rights and "fight for them" within the rules of order.
+The procedures above are "the members rights" but they have no effect unless the members "stand up" for their rights and "fight for them" within the rules of order.
 The Bylaw and the Covenants can be amended, or policies can be enacted, within the procedures given in the Bylaws and Covenants.

 The purpose of HOAs has been stated variously as: